AdroitConfusion/rubiks-cube-solver/README.md

-# README for Python Rubik's Cube Solver
+# Python Rubik's Cube Solver

 ## Overview
 This Python program is designed to solve a Rubik's Cube.
 The application uses computer vision techniques to recognize the current state of the Rubik's Cube and then employs an algorithm to generate a sequence of moves that will solve the cube.